 - For clients, such protocols can include contactless pickup or drop-off or digital delivery of documents.

-I realize that not all businesses cannot operate remotely.
+I realize that not all businesses cannot operate Go Work Remotely.
 And those that cannot, need to take this pandemic and the predicted second wave very seriously.
-What I am saying is do not be scared to try something new because its never been done before.
+What I am saying is do not be scared to try something new because it’s never been done before.
 People adapt quickly, and COVID-19 has forced very rapid change, like it or not.
 This is your chance to try something new.